Syeberman/nohtyP/README.md

 Testing
 -------

 To test nohtyP, change to the `Lib` directory, set `NOHTYP_LIBRARY` to the path to the shared library (i.e. `../Build/native/libnohtyP.so`), then run:

-    python -m yp_test
+    python -m python_test

 The test set produces some output.
 You can generally ignore the messages about skipped tests due to optional features which can't be imported.
 If a message is printed about a failed test or a traceback or a core dump is produced, something is wrong.

-If the tests fail and you decide to file a bug report, please provide the output from the following command:
+If the tests fail and you decide to file a bug report, please provide the output from the following
+command:

-    python -m yp_test -v test_whatever
+    python -m python_test -v test_whatever

 This runs the test in verbose mode.
-You can also obtain this output using the `test` target in `./Build/make`, which creates a `yp_test.log` file in the same directory as the shared library.
+You can also obtain this output using the `test` target in `./Build/make`, which creates a `python_test.log` file in the same directory as the shared library.

 Issue Tracker and Mailing List